-The gasoline benzene regulations require refiners to submit annual precompliance reports for each of their refineries to EPA.
-The first pre-compliance report was due by June 1, 2008 and subsequent reports are due annually through 2011.
+The gasoline benzene regulations required refiners to submit annual precompliance reports for each of their refineries to EPA.
+The first pre-compliance report was due by June 1, 2008 and subsequent reports were due annually through June 1, 2011.

-The pre-compliance reports must contain the following information:
+The pre-compliance reports had to contain the following information:

 - 1. Any changes in the refiner's basic company or facility information since registration. - 2.
 Estimates of the average daily volume of gasoline produced at each refinery.
-The volume estimates must include gasoline produced during the periods of June 1, 2007 through December 31, 2007, and calendar years 2008 through 2015 - 3.
+The volume estimates must include gasoline produced during the periods of June 1, 2007 through December 31, 2007, and calendar years 2008 through 2015. - 3.
 An estimate of the average gasoline benzene concentration for the periods listed above in 2. - 4.
 For refineries expecting to participate in the benzene credit program, estimates of the number of credits generated and/or used during the periods listed above in 2. - 5.
 Information on project schedule by known or projected completion date (by quarter) for each stage of the project (strategic planning, front-end engineering, detailed engineering and permitting, procurement and construction, and commissioning and startup). - 6.
 Basic information regarding the selected technology pathway for compliance (e.g. re-routing of benzene precursors or other technologies, revamp versus grassroots, etc.). - 7.
 Whether capital investments have been made or are projected to be made. - 8.
 An update of the progress in each of these areas.

-The pre-compliance reporting requirements do not apply to certain types of gasoline, including imported gasoline, gasoline produced for and used in California, gasoline produced by small refiners, gasoline exported for use outside the United States, and gasoline produced through distillation of transmix.
+The pre-compliance reporting requirements did not apply to certain types of gasoline, including imported gasoline, gasoline produced for and used in California, gasoline produced by small refiners, gasoline exported for use outside the United States, and gasoline produced through distillation of transmix.
 These products are not included in this summary and analysis.

 We recognize that the pre-compliance reports contain preliminary information and that final decisions on benzene removal plans may not have been made in all cases by the reporting deadline.
-Accordingly, the information in this summary and analysis is based on the best available refinery information as of June 1, 2010.
-The information presented here will be updated with more current analyses from subsequent annual precompliance reports in 2011.
+Accordingly, the information in this summary and analysis is based on the best available refinery information as of June 1, 2011.